본문 바로가기

 Recently Stabilized...

 The Bank of Korea has firmly refuted claims from some quarters that the recent rise in the won-dollar exchange rate was caused by an excessive supply of Korean won in the market.
-The central bank publicly criticized such logic, warning that if these arguments are amplified and reproduced as fact, they could actually trigger a further decline in the value of the won.
+The central bank publicly criticized this line of reasoning, warning that such logic, if amplified and reproduced as fact, could actually trigger a further decline in the value of the won.

 Is the Money Supply Growth Rate Excessively High?
 "About Average Among Top 10 Economies, Lower Than the U.S."